Q: What is AWS Transfer Family?

 A: Yes.
 Refer to the documentation for details on how to set up key rotation for your SFTP users.

-Q. Can I use the service managed authentication for password authentication?
+Q. Can I use service managed option for password authentication?

 A: No, storing passwords within the service for authentication is currently not supported.
-If you need password authentication, use the architecture described in this blog on Enabling Password Authentication using Secrets Manager.
+If you need password authentication, use Active Directory by selecting a directory in AWS Directory Service, or follow the architecture described in this blog on Enabling Password Authentication using Secrets Manager.

 Q. Why should I use the Custom authentication mode?

-A: The Custom authentication mode (“BYO” authentication) enables you to leverage an existing identity provider to manage your end users for all protocol types (SFTP, FTPS, and FTP), enabling easy and seamless migration of your users.
+A: The Custom mode (“BYO” authentication) enables you to leverage an existing identity provider to manage your end users for all protocol types (SFTP, FTPS, and FTP), enabling easy and seamless migration of your users.
 Credentials can be stored in your corporate directory or an in-house identity datastore, and you can integrate it for end user authentication purposes.
-Examples of identity providers include Microsoft Active Directory (AD), Lightweight Directory Access Protocol (LDAP), or any custom identity provider that you may be using as a part of an overall provisioning portal.
+Examples of identity providers include Okta, Microsoft AzureAD, or any custom-built identity provider you may be using as a part of an overall provisioning portal.

 Q. How can I get started with integrating my existing identity provider for Custom authentication?